KaiChen9909/tab_bench/README.md

-# DO Tabular Data Synthesis Benchmark
+# DP Tabular Data Synthesis Benchmark
 This is a benchmark for dp tabular data synthesis.
 The necessary code for the paper is all included in this repository.

 ## Quick Start